-Hagelslag is a beloved Dutch treat consisting of small chocolate sprinkles that are commonly enjoyed on buttered bread or toast.
-These delightful sprinkles come in various flavors and colors, adding a touch of sweetness to your breakfast or snack time.
+Hagelslag is a beloved Dutch treat with tiny chocolate sprinkles commonly enjoyed on buttered bread or toast.
+These delightful sprinkles come in various flavours and colours, adding a touch of sweetness to your breakfast or snack time.

-Where to buy: Supermarkets, grocery stores, or Dutch specialty shops.
+Where to buy: Supermarkets, grocery stores, or Dutch speciality shops.

 8. Oliebollen: Heavenly Dough Balls

-Oliebollen are deep-fried dough balls that are typically enjoyed during the festive season, especially at Christmas markets.
+Oliebollen are deep-fried dough balls typically enjoyed during the festive season, especially at Christmas markets.

-These fluffy treats are often filled with raisins, currants, or apple pieces and dusted with powdered sugar, creating a delectable combination of flavors and textures.
+These fluffy treats are often filled with raisins, currants, or apple pieces and dusted with powdered sugar, creating a delectable combination of flavours and textures.

 Where to buy: Seasonal stands during winter festivities like Christmas markets, or try making them at home.